BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #### 3.6.2 Use Case scenario #2

 In this scenario, an ordinary user checks out a sub-DCG from MySQL DB for inspection or sizing.
-The system loads the sub-DCG and the FEM attached to the DCG.
+The CS loads the sub-DCG and the FEM attached to the DCG.
-Then, the system initializes the UI.
+Then, the CS initializes the UI.
 The analysis results (i.e. the SARs and RFs) may have values if the sub-DCG has been studied before.
 In this case, the SARs may have **UpToDate** state.
 Otherwise, SARs have null values and the states are **OutOfDate**.